tmr08c/tmr08c.github.io/content/blog/2023/04/questions-to-ask-an-interviewer/index.md

 - What tech stack are you on?
 - How has the chosen tech stack helped?

   I have specifically been looking for Elixir roles.
-This question helped get a sense of their feelings for Elixir and whether they are doing Elixir-y things (i.e., deeply leveraging the features of OTP) or have a more basic CRUD/API type of application.
+This question helped get a sense of their feelings for Elixir and whether they are doing Elixir-y things (e.g., are they doing fun stuff with OTP) or have a more basic CRUD/API type of application.

 - Most exciting project you’ve worked on?
 - What are some frustrations you’ve experienced recently?
 - Do you have on-call?
 What’s being on-call like?